 Just to compound their woes, millennials have entered the workplace at a time when wages are failing to keep up with inflation and the ‘gig economy’ is either offering unprecedented freedoms, or removing employee benefits and creating uncertainly of employment, according to your perspective.

-Speaking at the Robo-investing Europe 2018 conference, Benedetta Arise Lucini, founder of money management education app, Oval Money said student debt has ‘contributed to a widening gap between those who can rely on family for support and those who can’t.’
+Benedetta Arise Lucini, founder of money management education app, Oval Money said student debt has ‘contributed to a widening gap between those who can rely on family for support and those who can’t.’

 At the conference dedicated to the cutting edge machine learning and AI technology that will power fintech propositions in the future, the knotty problem of educating and engaging the current generation remains something that few of the robo advisors or those delivering micro saving and investing apps can yet claim to have cracked.